 Mixed lot of 3 Sweeneys Bird X Mole Trap Repellent Elec Pest Chaser 79057

 Victor Plunger Style Mole Trap 0645 New Free Shipping

 Buy It Now for only: $16.17

 Victor 0631 Out OSight Mole Trap Free Shipping New

-Victor 0645 Mole Trap Plunger Style Free Shipping New
+New In Box Victor 0645 Mole Trap Plunger Style Woodstream NR

 Mole bait gels are scented to taste like earthworms.
 Their active ingredient is warfarin and they are injected into surface tunnels.
 Fake earthworms laced with lethal bromethalin are very effective forms of mole bait.
 These can be bought in packs and are dropped through small holes into surface tunnels.
 A single worm contains enough poison to kill a mole.
 There are a few baits in the form of pellets that have been effective, but products that smell or look like worms may give a higher rate of successful mole control.